phcreery/dimstack-v/README.md

 # dimstack (in V)

-This is a port of dimstack.
+This is an experimental port of dimstack.
 See https://github.com/phcreery/dimstack for original and latest.

 `v watch run .\examples\`

-`v test . `
+`v test .`

 `v -shared -b js_browser .\dimstack\ -o dimstack.js`